This year we celebrate National Immunization Week with the theme “Let’s catch up with confidence.”

 More information on publicly funded vaccinations.

 Immunization is a simple, effective way to protect your child against preventable diseases.
-Routine immunization begins at two months of age and continues throughout life according to Ontario’s routine immunization schedule
+Routine immunization begins at two months of age and continues throughout life according to Ontario’s routine immunization schedule.

 Keep the yellow card in a safe place.
 This record may be needed when:

-- entering day care or school
+• entering day care or school

-- traveling
+• traveling

-- attending camp
+• attending camp

-- visiting an emergency department or clinic
+• visiting an emergency department or clinic

 Vaccine Fact Sheets

-Providing Immunization information for attending licensed child care
+Providing immunization information for attending licensed child care

 Immunization protects children from many serious diseases that are easily spread in child care settings.
-In accordance with the Child Care and Early Years Act, all children attending a licensed child care centre must show proof of immunization against diphtheria, haemophilus influenza type B, measles, meningococcal diseases, mumps, pertussis, pneumococcal disease, poliomyelitis, rotavirus, rubella, tetanus, and varicella.
+In accordance with the Child Care and Early Years Act, all children attending a licensed child care facility must show proof of immunization against diphtheria, haemophilus influenza type B, measles, meningococcal diseases, mumps, pertussis, pneumococcal disease, poliomyelitis, rotavirus, rubella, tetanus, and varicella.
 Children who are not immunized must provide a valid exemption.

 If you have questions regarding the Immunization Program Questionnaire, or exemption form, please call us at 732-9436 or 1-833-773-0004.

 The Ontario Ministry of Health offers free Meningococcal, Hepatitis B (HB), and Human Papillomavirus (HPV) vaccines to all Grade 7 students.
-Meningococcal vaccine is required for students to attend school in Ontario as per the Immunization of School Pupils Act (1990).
+Meningococcal is required for students to attend school in Ontario as per the Immunization of School Pupils Act (1990).
 HB and HPV vaccines are not required vaccines to attend school but are strongly recommended.

 Throughout the school year, RCDHU School Immunization Team will be providing the above-mentioned immunizations in schools, free of charge, for eligible grade 7 students for whom parental consent has been provided.